hypo69/hypo/pytest/gemini - set 1/en/suppliers/grandadvance/__init__.md

     pytest test_grandadvance.py
     ```

 Remember to replace the example `GraberExample` class with your actual implementation and add more tests for all of the methods of your `Graber` class.
-This improved example demonstrates a much more comprehensive and robust testing approach.
+This improved example demonStartes a much more comprehensive and robust testing approach.
 The most crucial aspect is to understand the intended behavior of your class in detail.